 The overall volume of greenhouse gases that can be emitted by the power plants, factories and other fixed installations covered by the EU emissions trading system (EU ETS) is limited by a 'cap' on the number of emission allowances.
-A separate cap applies to the aviation sector.
-Within these Europe-wide caps, companies receive or buy emission allowances which they can trade as needed.
+The EU ETS cap for the aviation sector has been separately calculated.
+Within the overall Europe-wide cap, companies receive or buy emission allowances which they can trade as needed.

 Each allowance gives the holder the right to emit